FoenixRetro/Documentation/f256/programming-file-formats.md

 Binary images should only be used by the developer while developing, as it is a very user-unfriendly method of distributing software, requiring tethering to a PC or Mac.

 # KUP
 KUPs are very simple and can contain 40 KiB code/data when run from flash, or 32 KiB when run from disk.
-Contained in their header is and entry point address, and the bank number of where they should be mapped into, the first possible bank being #1 ($2000).
+Contained in their header is and entry point address, and the slot number of where they should be mapped into, the first possible slot being #1 ($2000).

 The header is very simple: